A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Real Data Analysis

 We applied TNDDR to a TND study carried out in Québec, Canada by the \emph{Institut national de santé publique du Québec} (INSPQ).
 This study covered the timeframes characterized by the Omicron BA.5 dominance period, specifically from July 3 to November 5, 2022.
 The study data were harmonized from various sources, including provincial laboratories, immunization records, hospitalization records, and chronic disease surveillance.
-In this study, we considered the subpopulation of older adults (aged 60 years or older) where the study selected those exhibiting symptoms associated with COVID-19 who had undergone testing in the emergency room of an acute-care hospital.
-Cases ($Y=1$) were designated as those patients who tested positive and were hospitalized due to their COVID-19 symptoms within 14 days from testing, while controls ($Y=0$) were those patients who tested negative.
-Regarding the level of exposure denoted as $V$, if an individual received a booster mRNA vaccine dose (3rd, 4th, or 5th dose) within a span of less than 6 months but with at least 7 days before undergoing testing, then $V$ was assigned a value of 1.
-This is in comparison to individuals who have been vaccinated but have had their final dose administered 6 months or more prior to the testing date, for whom $V$ is set to 0.
-Data from individuals with other vaccine statuses were not included.
+In this study, we considered the subpopulation of older adults (aged 60 years or older).
+The study design selected those exhibiting symptoms associated with COVID-19 who had undergone testing in the emergency room of an acute-care hospital.
+Cases ($Y=1$) corresponded to those patients who tested positive and were hospitalized due to their COVID-19 symptoms within 14 days from testing, while controls ($Y=0$) were those patients who tested negative.